nbob31/hangman-game/readme.md

 ## Running Locally
 In the console run the following:
 `python hangman_answers/app.py`

 In a new console tab role the following:
 `python hangman_client/start_hangman_game.py`

-# Building and running the hangman-answers image
+# Runnng the hangman apps with docker-compose
 1. Build the hangman_answers image
 ```
 docker-compose up